thiagousa/youtube/installing/kind/macOS/README.md

 ## Prerequisites

 Ensure you have the following prerequisites:
+- Docker Desktop for MacOS installed and running.
-- Docker Desktop for macOS installed and running.
+- Docker Desktop for MacOS is installed and running.
+[How to install Docker on MacOS](https://www.youtube.com/watch?v=knarlToekQ0&t)
 - Access to a terminal.

 ## Step 1: Install Docker Desktop for macOS